Shadow Madness: Release

 After being showcased at the summer 1998 E3 show, Shadow Madness was on track for a November release that year.
 However, it was delayed to early 1999 so that the developer could add new features and refine both the gameplay and screen text.
 With a projected North American launch in April, customers who preordered Shadow Madness from Electronics Boutique, Software Etc., and Babbages received a demo disc of the game.
 Customers who reserved the Crave-published RPG Jade Cocoon: Story of the Tamamayu through Electronics Boutique also received a demo of Shadow Madness, a rebate towards the retail version of Shadow Madness, and a cloth map of the Shadow Madness overworld.
 The release for Shadow Madness was pushed back to its final, North American launch date of May 25, 1999 to allow the developer to further test and amend its gameplay.
 The two-disc game was packaged with a separate demo disc for Jade Cocoon.
 Shadow Madness sold poorly.
-Crave Entertainment allowed Craveyard and Lobotomy to complete a European version of the game before closing both studios and giving their employees the option to relocate to the parent company's new base of operations in Los Angeles.
+Crave Entertainment allowed Craveyard and Lobotomy to complete a European version of the game to be released by Sony Computer Entertainment before closing both studios and giving their employees the option to relocate to the parent company's new base of operations in Los Angeles.

 A version of Shadow Madness for the Tiger Electronics handheld Game.com was ultimately cancelled.
 Prior to Craveyard's closure, a planned sequel to Shadow Madness was also in its initial conceptual phase, as announced by Woolsey.
 A version of the game for Windows was released on Steam by publishers Piko Interactive and Bleem! on February 15, 2022.